quanafoon/GPA_Calculator/README.md

 # GPA CALCULATOR

-This is a GPA calculator that follows this grading scheme:
+This is a GPA calculator that utilizes:
+- A Java backend that was built using Spring Boot for Calculations
+- html and javascript for the dynamic insertion and removal of courses

+The application uses this grading scheme:

 **Assumes that each course carries three credits**